 Individual attitudes such as homophobia may be altered or changed through the use of various persuasive methods (Hogg & Vaughan, 2007).
 Persuasion itself is described as inducing a person to adopt particular values, beliefs or attitudes through one or a number of processes.

 Different advertisements are often characterised by persuasion models such as the Elaboration Likelihood Model (Petty & Cacioppo, 1986) and the Heuristic Systematic Model (Bohner, Moskowitz & Chaiken, 1995) based on the facts, statistics or semantic opinions present in the message.
 The message effect may be dependent on its delivery or endorsement.
 Persuasion methods such as reframing connect the audience to the issue using emotion or fact, a similar technique to the captology method of interactivity.

 Interactivity is a humanlike cue such as an avatar (Sundar & Kim, 2005).
 Interactivity research, which manipulated the levels of interactivity from low, medium and high, indicated the interactivity of a political campaign website that had an influence on participants attitudes towards policy issues (Sundar, Kalyanaraman & Brown, 2003).

-This research draws upon past research on attitudes, persuasion, captology, and LGBT research to investigate if video advertisements and avatars have an effect upon a person’s attitudes towards Lesbians, Gay men and Same-sex marriage.
+This research drew upon past research on attitudes, persuasion, captology, and LGBT research to investigate if video advertisements and avatars have an effect upon a person’s attitudes towards Lesbians, Gay men and Same-sex marriage.